1971 NCAA lacrosse tournament

+The 1971 NCAA lacrosse tournament was the first annual tournament hosted by the National Collegiate Athletic Association to determine the team champion of college lacrosse among its members in the United States.

-The 1971 NCAA Division I Men's Lacrosse Championship was the first Division I NCAA men's lacrosse tournament.
-Prior to this the United States Intercollegiate Lacrosse Association (USILA) had voted for the national champion and, subsequently, awarded the Wingate Memorial Trophy for the College lacrosse title based on regular season records.
+Prior to this the United States Intercollegiate Lacrosse Association (USILA) had voted for the national champion and, subsequently, awarded the Wingate Memorial Trophy for the college lacrosse title based on regular season records.

+In the inaugural final, top-seeded Cornell defeated Maryland, 12–6.
+The championship game was played at Hofstra Stadium at Hofstra University in Hempstead, New York with 5,458 fans in attendance.

+This was Cornell's first lacrosse title since winning the USILA championship in 1907.
+Cornell was 1–4–1 against Maryland up to this point, in a series that began with Cornell's 2–1 win in 1921.
+The teams played a 2–2 tie in 1922, and Maryland won by 11–1 in 1929, 14–2 in 1951, 17–10 in 1963 and 13–6 in 1965.

+For this tournament as well as the 1972 tournament, the Wingate Memorial Trophy was presented to the winner.

+Qualification

 Eight NCAA Division I college men's lacrosse teams met after having played their way through a regular season.
-The tournament culminated with the finals, held at Hofstra University in front of 5,458 fans.
-For this tournament as well as the 1972 tournament, the Wingate Memorial Trophy was presented to the winner.

 College lacrosse at that time was broken into four divisions, so the NCAA tournament games for that year were based on geographical fit rather than seeding.
 The Tournament teams were selected from 114 schools which sponsored lacrosse at that time.
 Each division sent one team, two other teams were picked from the northern, southern and western divisions, and then two teams were chosen at large, chosen by a selection committee of five coaches and athletic directors.